ajisrael/learning-docker/README.md

 docker run -d -p <host_port>:<container_port> <image>
 ```

+- `-d` runs the container in "detatched" mode, so it doesn't take over your current terminal
 - `-e` sets environment variables
 - `-v` binds container directories to volumes. `<volume_name>:<container_path>`
     - This will create the volume if it doesn't exist
+    - You can use a path on your machine as the volume name as well.
+So `$PWD/some_file.txt:/bin/config/config.txt` would copy `some_file.txt` in the current directory to `config.txt` in the container
+- `--network` will attach the container to a network
+- `--name` will allow you to assign a name to the container

 ### List running containers